finegrip/TopfaceAnalytics/README.md

-# TopfaceAnalytics
+# TopfaceAnalytics by Maksim Isakov
-Repository for Topface Analytics
+Repository for Topface Analytics by Maksim Isakov